 There are many avenues to explore when looking for an appropriate expert.
 They include:

 - Searching case law. www.bailii.org is a free database of case law.
-Try using various search terms (e.g. ‘trafficking’ and ‘Albania’ and ‘expert’).
+Use their ‘Advanced search‘ function (e.g. ‘trafficking AND Albania AND expert’).
 You will identify cases where expert evidence has been used, and you will see how the court has regarded the expert evidence.
 Once you have the name of a potential expert, search against that name to see how they’ve been assessed in other reported cases.

 - Using expert databases.
 We give you details of the EIN and refugeelegalaidinformation.org databases below.
-Don’t presume, just because they are on a list, that their expertise will be given a great deal of weight by decision makers.
+But don’t presume, just because an expert is on a list, that their expertise will be current and sufficently weighty.
 Check their expertise with them directly and do a case law search as above to see how they’ve gone down in court.

-- Contact relevant NGOs and agencies on the ground in the relevant country.
+- Contact relevant NGOs and agencies operating in the relevant country.
 If they cannot provide expert evidence themselves, they may know of someone who can.

 - Google.
 You’ll be looking for people who have written detailed articles or books or have undertaken research projects or lectured on the relevant issues.
 As with other experts, you will need to ensure their expertise is up to date.

-If the expert you contact cannot do the report for any reason, ask them who they recommend.
+If the experts you contact cannot do the report for any reason, ask them who they recommend.